AVC Performance Scholarships

 Each applicant has been asked to submit a portfolio on CD and a transcript of his/her grades.
 The committee shall review each application, including viewing the portfolio.
 If the student's CD does not work properly, Staci Owens will contact the student and ask that a working disc be brought in.
 The student shall have a window of 3 days to prepare to submit a new disc after s/he has been contacted (via phone) by Staci.

 Students shall not be discriminated against for any reason, including age, disability, equal compensation, genetic information, national origin, pregnancy, race/color, religion, retaliation, gender, or sexual orientation.

-Review of applicants happens during Spring Semester, with the portfolio due the first week of February (see the application for details).
+Review of applicants happens during Spring Semester, with the portfolio due by the third Friday of February (see the application for details).

 Here is a link to the financial aid office and information regarding other scholarships from UVU: http://www.uvu.edu/financialaid/scholarships/